Moldova's Interest Rate Decision for November 2025: A Surprising Cut to 5.00%

 Market lens

-Immediate reaction: The MDL currency weakened 0.30% against the USD in the first hour post-announcement, while 2-year government bond yields dropped 12 basis points, reflecting market relief over reduced tightening risks.
+Immediate reaction: MDL/USD strengthened 0.4% within the first hour post-announcement, while 2-year government bond yields fell by 15 basis points, reflecting eased financial conditions.

 Drivers this month